MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/use-transport-rules-to-configure-bulk-email-filtering.md

 5. En el cuadro de diálogo **especificar palabras o frases**, agregue las siguientes frases que se encuentran generalmente en los correos masivos, de una en una, y haga clic en **aceptar** cuando termine:

-   - para cambiar sus preferencias o cancelar su suscripción
+   - `to change your preferences or unsubscribe`

-   - Modifique sus preferencias de correo electrónico o cancele su suscripción
+   - `Modify email preferences or unsubscribe`

-   - Este es un correo electrónico promocional
+   - `This is a promotional email`

-   - Está recibiendo este correo porque solicitó una suscripción
+   - `You are receiving this email because you requested a subscription`

-   - haga clic aquí para cancelar su suscripción
+   - `click here to unsubscribe`

-   - Recibió este correo electrónico porque está suscrito
+   - `You have received this email because you are subscribed`

-   - Si ya no desea seguir recibiendo nuestro boletín electrónico
+   - `If you no longer wish to receive our email newsletter`

-   - para cancelar sus suscripción de este boletín
+   - `to unsubscribe from this newsletter`

-   - Si tiene problemas para ver este correo electrónico
+   - `If you have trouble viewing this email`

-   - Este es un anuncio
+   - `This is an advertisement`

-   - desea cancelar su suscripción o cambiar su
+   - `you would like to unsubscribe or change your`

-   - vea este correo como una página web
+   - `view this email as a webpage`

-   - Está recibiendo este correo electrónico porque está suscrito
+   - `You are receiving this email because you are subscribed`

-   **Nota**: una vez más, esta lista no es un conjunto exhaustivo de frases que se encuentran en mensajes de correo electrónico masivo; más información puede que se agreguen o eliminen según sea necesario.
+   Esta lista no es un conjunto exhaustivo de frases que se encuentran en los correos electrónicos en masa; se pueden agregar o quitar más según sea necesario.
 Sin embargo, es un buen punto de partida.

 6. En **Hacer lo siguiente**, seleccione **Modificar propiedades del mensaje** \> **establecer el nivel de confianza de correo no deseado (SCL)**.